Dev guideRecipesAPI ReferenceChangelog

 });

-• IndexReferencingContent – Determines how referenced content is indexed.
-Setting this to Inlined ensures that references are included within the main content.
+• IndexReferencingContent – Determines how the system indexes referenced content.
+Setting this to Inlined includes references within the main content.

 • SyncContentsInParallelTaskAndForget – Controls synchronization mode.
-Setting this to false enables synchronous indexing, providing better consistency and control.
+Setting this to false enables synchronous indexing, which improves consistency and control.

 Filter content